-Creativity is the quality or ability to create or invent something from nowhere.
-As Chiat Day says “creativity is not a department” and cannot be confined to simply the jobs that explicitly refer to it in their job titles like copywriters or art directors.
+Creativity is defined by most as the ability to create or invent something from nowhere.
+As Chiat Day says “creativity is not a department” and cannot be confined to simply the jobs that explicitly refer to it in their titles like copywriters or art directors.
 It is also present in all other parts of the business by innovative thinking – known more as a ‘small c’.
-On the strategy side, creativity is important in understanding our audience, solving brand challenges, and formulating solutions to build brand awareness/love.
-It is also critical for creating impactful work with purpose and relevance yet still simple.
-A recent study by Millward Brown identified that the most important reason for an ad being shared is that it is uniquely creative and engaging, noticed amidst the noise.
+On the strategy side, creativity is important in understanding our audience and formulating solutions to build brand love.
+A recent study by Millward Brown identified that the most important reason for an ad being shared is that it is noticed amidst the noise.

 The power of two is a concept that many experts in the industry have noticed about the creative process.
-Essentially it is the blending of two unconnected things to create something entirely new, a never-before-seen combination.
-James Young, in 1939, wrote, “An idea is nothing more, nor less than a new combination of old elements” and Koestler coined the act of “conceptual blending” to create something curious and cherished.
+Essentially it is the blending of two unconnected things to create something entirely new, a never-before-seen combination… So not actually creating something from nowhere as defined above.
+James Webb Young, the first chairman of The Advertising Council, wrote, “An idea is nothing more, nor less than a new combination of old elements”.